Cruising

 Landings

-A series of switchbacks in the snow lead you to the ridge at Orne Harbor to admire the magnificent landscape.
-The fjord-like Errera Channel is visible on one side.
-And a glacier slide down the hill tempts you to feel like a kid again.
+A series of snow switchbacks leads you to the ridge at Orne Harbor, where you'll admire the magnificent Antarctic landscape.
+On one side lies the fjord-like Errera Channel, while on the other, a natural glacier slide tempts you to feel like a kid again.

 Tender cruises